MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-setup-unrealized-vat.md

 ---
-title: Setting Up Unrealised Value Added Tax | Microsoft Docs
+title: Setting Up Unrealised Goods and Services Tax | Microsoft Docs
 description: If you're using cash-based accounting, you can specify how to handle unrealised GST for sales and purchases.
 author: bholtorf
 ms.service: dynamics365-business-central